AdeleWang-47/TECHIN510_Shared_Kitchen/README.md

 - **20250502**: checked current progress
   -  Code: approved by the client
   -  Improvement: the reservation logic has some problems, needs improvement
+- **20250516**: checked current progress
+  -  Code: approved by the client
+  -  Improvement: the overall reservation logic needs to be improved